blackbytegames/blackbytegames.github.io/lanegraph/manual/architecture.md

 Create and configure components using visual tools.
 Each component references a Lane Profile and generates preview lanes in real-time.

 ### 2. Build Time
-The Graph Builder scans all scenes, collects component data, and generates optimized runtime structures:
+The Graph Builder scans all lanes in the scene, collects component data, and generates optimized runtime structures:
 - Flattened lane array
 - Component metadata
 - Scene index mapping